Our Science: Pipeline

 Our targeted non-viral 3DNA® delivery platform is poised to transform the field of genetic medicines

-For patients suffering from debilitating genetic diseases that are currently untreatable or incurable, Code Bio’s novel targeted non-viral delivery platform offers new hope for delivering titratable, potentially re-dosable, and highly-targeted genetic medicines across numerous indications.
+For people suffering from debilitating genetic diseases, Code Bio’s novel, targeted, non-viral delivery platform offers new hope for delivering highly targeted, titratable and re-dosable genetic medicines.

 Duchenne Muscular Dystrophy Program